tomcam/postgres/docs/README.md

 ### \l List databases

 What most people think of as a database (say, a list of customers) is actually a table.
-A database is a group of tables, information about those tables, information about users and their permissions, and much more.
+A database is a set of tables, information about those tables, information about users and their permissions, and much more.
 Some of these databases (and the tables within) are updated automatically by PostgreSQL as you use them.

 To get a list of all databases: